 People in my own photography

 Another reason I feel confident that you’ll over-index with people in your photography is that of my own most popular photos on Unsplash.
-While some of my favourite photos are of architecture, the images that have risen to the top are photos with people in imagery from my wedding photography and engagement photography.
+While some of my favourite photos are of architecture, the images that have risen to the top are photos with people in imagery from my past photography.

 In my case, my architectural images on Unsplash have been available for a longer period of time; however, only 2 are able to surface in the top 10 of my +140 images.
 They’ve had longer to build up more views and downloads from people yet it’s my images with people that over-index.